Media Upload and Requirements

 |---|

 PNG to JPEG conversion: PNG files are automatically converted to JPEG before being uploaded to social media platforms.
 This is done for maximum platform compatibility.
+Transparent areas in PNG images will be filled with a white background during conversion.
 The conversion happens transparently — you do not need to take any action.

 When the Image content type is selected, you can upload multiple images.
-Instagram will publish these as a carousel post.
-Other platforms will handle multiple images according to their own native behavior.
+Each platform allows a different maximum number of images per post.
+Instagram will publish multiple images as a carousel post.
+Other platforms handle multiple images according to their own native behavior.

 Video Requirements